learn-co-students/sinatra-fwitter-group-project-v-000/notes.md

       does not let a user delete a tweet they did not create (FAILED - 28) logged out
       does not load let user delete a tweet if not logged in (FAILED - 29)

-User
-x  can slug the username
-x  can find a user based on the slug x  has a secure password